Explore Your Data with Einstein Copilot for Tableau

 Einstein Copilot for Tableau is built on top of the Einstein Trust Layer(Link opens in a new window) and inherits all of its security, governance and Trust capabilities.
 As you interact with Einstein Copilot, neither your data nor your conversations that are sent to the Large Language Model (LLM) are saved to the LLM, and no customer data is ever used to train the model.

-Tableau Copilot only works with the data sources your workbook is connected to.
+Einstein Copilot for Tableau only works with the data sources your workbook is connected to.
 It isn’t aware of any other Tableau data sources, so it can’t suggest relevant content, answer data lineage questions or answer general-knowledge questions.
 User-defined policies for row- and column-level security are respected.
 The data a user has access to while using Einstein Copilot conforms to any row- or column-level security policies that you have in place.

 Get started with Einstein Copilot